skounis/private-public-trust/Whitepaper.md

 The `bank_cert.srl` file generated serves as a serial number database for tracking the issuance of certificates by OpenSSL, ensuring the uniqueness and integrity of each certificate.

-### Alice Encrypts and Signs and Transmits the Message
+### Alice Encrypts, Signs and Transmits the Message

 Now that we have generated the necessary keys and certificates, let's illustrate the process of secure communication between Alice and Bob, with the Bank acting as the trust provider.